monostream/tifig/README.md

 Saving image: 125ms
 Total Time: 234ms
 ```
-When a size smaller than 240x240 is requested, tifig will automatically use the embedded thumbnail.
+When a size smaller or equal to 240x240 is requested, tifig will automatically use the embedded thumbnail.

 ## Installing

 We release tifig as static x86_64 binary that should work on any linux without installing dependencies.
 The only requirement is glibc with a minimal version of 2.14.
-Just copy the binary to /usr/local/bin or wherever you want to.
+Just copy the binary to `/usr/local/bin` or wherever you want to.

 ## ToDo's